Gateway-Web/editor-docs/docs/get-started/editor-pages.md

 ---

 # Editor Pages
 Editor pages are actually what you see in the visual editor.
+It is only required when a content model ends up a page on your website (think pages, blogs etc).
 The setup is easy - we provide a wrapper component that handles everything for you.

 ## Compozer
 Our `Compozer` wrapper component is where the magic happens.
 It handles connecting the data from your CMS to your frontend component and keeping everything up to date.